 Installing and loading fuzzySim

 fuzzySim works within the free and open-source R statistical software, so you first need to download, install and open R (available at http://www.r-project.org).
 In this tutorial, in monospaced font are the commands that you need to type (or copy and paste) into the R console (and then press the enter key to execute them).
 For commands that generate visible results in R, these are usually shown below them, preceded by hash marks (##).
-Note that all commands are case-sensitive, so you must respect upper- and lower-case letters; that you must always use straight (', ") rather than curly quotes and apostrophes; and that R is only ready to receive a new command when there’s a prompt sign (>) at the end of the R console; if not, it’s still waiting for an operation to be finished or for you to complete a previous command – watch out for unclosed parentheses or such.
+Note that all commands are case-sensitive, so you must respect upper- and lower-case letters; that you must always use straight (', ") rather than curly quotes and apostrophes; and that R is only ready to receive a new command when there’s a prompt sign (>) at the end of the R console; if not, it’s still waiting for an operation to be finished or for you to complete a previous command – watch out for unclosed parentheses or such, and press Esc for a fresh prompt.

 install.packages("fuzzySim")